Current travel advisories for Nicaragua

 Brief summary:

-Avoid non-essential travel to Nicaragua due to violent crime and potential for civil unrest (level 3 of 4).
+Exercise increased caution in Nicaragua due to violent crime and potential for civil unrest (level 2 of 4).

 Canadian government